maGriffioen/Delfi-PQ_FDIR_Evaluator/Readme.md

 The required scripts that run on the reset trigger controller (secondary controler) are found in the folder resetTrigger.
 It contains two .ino files, which are similar to the ones for the flight controller.

 **resetTrigger.ino**
 This is the main file which is used to use the software.
-It contains the same general structure as the main project file for the flight controller software.
+It contains the same general structure as the main project file for the flight controller software:

-Variable initialization
+* Variable initialization
-Setup function setup, for opening serial communications and various pins Main loop function loop, which contains required code for receiving commands and passing these to execCommand.
+* Setup function setup, for opening serial communications and various pins
+* Main loop function loop, which contains required code for receiving commands and passing these to execCommand.

 **execCommand.ino**